 - Guide the kids through who the characters are and discover them.
 Are they old/young, loud/quiet, fast/slow, what gender are they?
 (Think how you would describe the three bears and Goldilocks.)
 What instrument might represent them from the unpitched percussion?

 - Practice and let kids try different elements of the story.
 Let the kids collaborate so they can pick which elements they like best.

-I hope that this has been helpful and sparked some ideas for you!
+I hope that these performing and teaching music without singing ideas have been helpful and sparked some ideas for you!